• Skip to primary navigation

 If two or more players are tied, then a playoff will take place.
 The playoff for the PGA Championship is played over a 3-hole aggregate, where tied golfers play the 10th, 17th and then 18th scores.
 If players are still tied then they go back and play the 18th hole until a winner is found via a sudden death playoff.

 The field, as stated is made up of 156 players.
-There are a number of ways in which players can qualify, including all former PGA Champions, winners of any of the other last 5 version of the majors, current senior PGA champion, top 70 players in the current PGA Tour money list and members of the most recent Ryder Cup team, to name but a few.
+There are a number of ways in which players can qualify, including all former PGA Champions, winners of any of the other last five version of the majors, current senior PGA champion, top 70 players in the current PGA Tour money list and members of the most recent Ryder Cup team, to name but a few.

 But, what’s unique about the PGA Championships is that they reserve 20 spots for PGA club professionals based around the US.
 Whilst technically still professional golfers, they are regarded as being at a lower level compared to that of the PGA Tour professionals in the field.
 The head professional for the host course is also invited to play, in what will often be the highlight of their career.

-Chart Showing the PGA Championship Prize Money Between 1978 and 2021
+Chart Showing the PGA Championship Prize Money Between 1978 and 2024

 The Host Venues